THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 Salita Dei Cappuccini 4, 19016 Monterosso al Mare, Italy; +39 0187 800065

 One thing to watch out for: restaurants aren’t open every day.
-They each close one day of the week, to rest.
-But they close at random days: one will be closed on Mondays, another on Tuesdays, etc…
+They each close one day of the week to rest.
+But they close on random days: one will be closed on Mondays, another on Tuesdays, etc.

-Check online and make sure the restaurant you want to try is open when you’ll be there.
+Check online and make sure the restaurant you want to try is open when you’re there.

 Best cheap eats in Cinque Terre